 The Value Pick

-The WORKSHOP Wet Dry Vac WS1200VA is a 12 Gallon Wet/Dry vacuum that will do wonders with dust and debris cleanup.
+The Vacmaster Professional – 5 Gallon, Beast Series is a 5 Gallon wet/dry vacuum that will do wonders with dust and debris cleanup.
 With plentiful accessories, it’s versatile enough for sheetrock to woodworking projects.
 The motor is also powerful enough that you won’t be wanting for more suction cleaning up drywall dust from your sheetrock project.

 How to Get Rid of Drywall Dust